 After bottoming out in the second quarter of 2016, petroleum related activity in North Dakota has continued to increase.
-With prices above \$60/barrel and higher levels of producer activity, the midstream industry is working to position itself to meet current production levels, and continue to plan for further expansion in the long term.
-More efficient operations and further advances in drilling and completion techniques allowed North Dakota oil and natural gas production to reach record high levels in 2018.
+With prices above \$50/barrel and drilling rig count steady between 60-65, the midstream industry is working to position itself to meet current production levels and continues to plan for further expansion in the long term.
+More efficient operations and further advances in drilling and completion techniques allowed North Dakota oil and natural gas production to reach record high levels in 2019.
 During the past year, the Pipeline Authority has been fully engaged in continuing efforts to convert production and development information into oil and natural gas transportation solutions.
 Working alongside industry to produce crude oil and natural gas production forecasts to quantify future pipeline needs and time frames continues to be one of the principle tasks of the Pipeline Authority.
-Pipeline companies are conservative by nature and these forecasting exercises proved to be very beneficial in providing the confidence needed to move forward with expansion project planning.
+Pipeline companies are conservative by nature and these forecasting exercises are very beneficial in providing the confidence needed to move forward with expansion project planning.